bechdelscript/bechdelscript/README.md

 ### Parameter choice
 There are two ways to personalize the code's performance and the approach.
 1. The first focuses on the test itself : how flexible are we willing to be regarding the criteria ?
 If two women have a conversation that also involves a man, but they exchange a couple of lines without his intervention, does it count as a score 2 ?
-If two women have a conversation and they exchange a few lines about something else than a man, does it count as a score 3 ?
+If two women have a conversation and they exchange only a few lines about something else than a man, does it count as a score 3 ?
 To allow the user to answer these questions however they please, we introduced the concept of *Bechdel Test Rules*.
-In the [parameters file](back_end/parameters.yaml), the `bechdel_test_rules` section allows the user to choose the boolean values of `only_women_in_whole_scene` and `whole_conversation_not_about_men`.
+In the [parameters file](back_end/parameters.yaml), the `bechdel_test_rules` section allows the user to choose the boolean values of `only_women_in_whole_scene` and `whole_conversation_not_about_men`, as well as `lines_of_dialogues_in_a_row` the number of successive lines from female characters needed to validate score 2 or 3, respectively without being interrupted by a man or without speaking about men.

 2. The second focuses on how the code will implement these rules.
 There are three main steps applied to a script file before returning results :
     - The script parsing, which enables the code to identify the dialogues, the characters, the narrative passages...